Tesla as a long-term car company

 (from SEC filing) We also have been granted up to approximately $31 million in tax incentives by the California Alternative Energy and Advanced Transportation Financing Authority.
 We believe these loans and incentives will help accelerate the time to volume production for both the planned Model S and our electric powertrain business.
 In addition, we believe these loans and incentives provide us significant long-term financing that should enable us to focus more of our resources on the execution of our business plans.

 There are car companies that have dealerships, places to service the electric cars they will be bringing out.
 Tesla is talking about making 20,000 Model S electric vehicles and the Roadster and trying to make this car company viable.
-According to a report Nissan has already requests for 20,000 of it’s Leaf EVs, at a base price of $32,780.
+According to a report Nissan has already requested 20,000 of its Leaf EVs, at a base price of $32,780.

 It’s not hard to see the discrepancy when you know that Nissan reported revenue of $81.1 billion in its fiscal year ended March 31.
 Tesla had revenue of $112 million in its fiscal year 2009.

 Listen as Larry Kudlow, CNBC, Hammond, and Batchelor talk about Tesla on the nationally syndicated John Batchelor show in the podcast below.